rozimuhammadweb/rozimuhammadweb/README.md

 ![](https://github.com/halfrost/halfrost/blob/master/icons/header_1.png)

-I am a back-end software engineer specializing in building high load back-end services, web applications, and systems using PHP and Laravel.
+I am a back-end Software Engineer specializing in building high load backend services, web applications, and systems using PHP and Laravel, Yii2.
 I solve problems, automate things, help businesses and people to grow and improve life. </br>

 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here: